blakeyy/Ulectrified/README.md

 ### Miro (https://miro.com/):

-- Collaborative work on the blueprint of the app and description of the desired functions.
+- Collaborative work on the blueprint of the app and description of the desired functions

 ### Adalo (https://www.adalo.com/):